 This is another UNESCO world heritage site also known as Kantipur, Kathmandu is the capital of Nepal.
 Here you’ll find ‘The Living Goddess’ acknowledging the greetings of devotees from the balcony of her temple residence; Durbar Square with its array of temples overlooked by the Hanuman Dhoka Palace, with its sitting place called Kasthamandap (from which the name Kathmandu was derived).
 It is said that Kasthamandap was made from the timber of a single tree.
 This whole area reflects the ancient place of the Nepalese Royalty.

-UNESCO world heritage site Located approx. 4 km/2.5 miles away from the center of the city lays this Buddhist stupa which is said to be 2000 years old.
+Swayambhunath temple also listed in UNESCO world heritage site.
+This is located approx. 4 km/2.5 miles away from the center of the city lays this Buddhist stupa which is said to be 2000 years old.
 The stupa which forms the main structure of this stupa is composed of a solid hemisphere of bricks and earth supporting a lofty conical spire capped by a pinnacle of copper gilt.
 Painted on the four sided base of the spire are the all-seeing eyes of Lord Buddha.
 This hill demonstrates the mosaic arts of small Chaityas and Pagoda temples.